junyachen/Data-examples/README.md

 Each task has a field named `has_top_img` to indicate whether the news has an image.
 `1` mean the news has an image, `0` mean the news does not have an image.

-For task `Integration-based Fake` and `Integration-based Legitimate`, each date is the integration of a pair of news.
+For task `Integration-based Fake` and `Integration-based Legitimate`, each data is the integration of a pair of news.
 Therefore, the `has_top_img` field is equal to `1` if both news have images, otherwise, it is equal to `0`.

 ## Style-based Fake